Published January 5, 2026 by Story.law Editorial Team

 Eqvista

 Eqvista offers cost-effective cap table management with straightforward issuance and compliance capabilities.
 It is often selected by unfunded or very early-stage teams that need affordable administration.
-Once a startup raises angel or seed funding, Story.law Automatic Cap Tables (Aegis by Story.law) is recommended to guarantee accuracy and eliminate the need for separate lawyer verification of grants, conversions, and governance documents.
+Once a startup raises angel or seed funding, Story.law Lawyer-supervised Cap Table (Aegis by Story.law) is recommended to guarantee accuracy and eliminate the need for separate lawyer verification of grants, conversions, and governance documents.

 Key Features